Hugo Van Lawick - film-maker

 Hugo began his career in 1957 working with a Dutch film company that made commercials, before moving to Africa with the hope of fulfilling his desire to film wildlife.
 After working for Armand and Michaela Denis for a while in the early 1960s, Hugo was suggested as a cameraman to the National Geographic Society by the famous archaeologist Louis Leakey, a working relationship that was to last for more than five years.

-It was the National Geographic Society who first sent Hugo to The Gombe Reservation in Tanzania to make a lecture film.
+It was the National Geographic Society who first sent Hugo to Gombe Reserve in Tanzania to make a lecture film.
 This led to his study of three generations of chimpanzees that lasted over twenty years, culminating in his film People of the Forest, and also introducing him to his wife and collaborator for many years, Jane Goodall.

 In 1968, Hugo became an independent producer and cameraman, and moved towards filming for the cinema screen, which he felt was a better medium to display the incredible sceneries and large numbers of animals of the Serengeti.
 His aim was to get people emotionally involved with the animals that he filmed, thus turning them into conservationists.

 In 1998, Hugo was forced to retire due to emphysema.
 He left Ndutu to live with his son in Dar es Salaam, where he died at the age of 65.
 On 7 June, during a ceremony attended by family, friends, staff and government officials, Hugo was buried at the place his tent had stood for over 30 years in his camp in the Serengeti.

 Hugo van Lawick won eight Emmy awards for his films and in 1992 was appointed Officer in the Order of the Golden Ark, which is awarded to the world's most distinguished conservationists.
 Hugo was awarded the Panda for Outstanding Achievement at Wildscreen 2000.